nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <img alt="load success" src="images/load-outcome.png" width="750"> <br><br>

-The file path at the bottom left of the application is be updated to `.\data\sample.json`.
+The file path at the bottom left of the application is updated to `.\data\sample.json`.

 Possible errors and their corresponding error messages:
 * If `sample.json` does not exist in the `/data` folder
-  * Error message: The file `sample.json` cannot be found.
-Please make sure the file is in the /data folder.
+  * Error message: `The file sample.json cannot be found.
+Please make sure the file is in the /data folder.`
 * The file name entered is not a valid JSON file, or the tutorial and assignment count does not match the current configuration of **Class Manager 2023**
-  * Error message: The file `sample.json` cannot be loaded.
-Please make sure the file is formatted correctly.
+  * Error message: `The file sample.json cannot be loaded.
+Please make sure the file is formatted correctly.`

 ---